 2. Poor Past Test Performance.
 This is number two.
 The consequence is similar to not paying your credit card off each month with interest on interest piling up.
 Each poor result adds to your fear reservoir.
-Then false negative thoughts act as accumulating interest.
+The false negative thoughts act as accumulating interest.
+It makes things worse.

 3. Mind going Blank.
 This comes in as number three.
 Blanking out on a question or a person’s name happens to everyone.
 It is normal and should not be feared.
 It does not mean that something is wrong with you.